Can a Crime Be Waived So I Can Get a Green Card?

 If your crime makes you "inadmissible" to the U.S., it's possible that it can be excused or, in legal language, "waived," so that you can obtain a visa or green card after all.

-If you are applying for a U.S. visa or green card and you have a criminal record, be sure to have a thorough analysis of your criminal case history done before proceeding.
-First, you will need to find out whether your crime makes you "inadmissible" to the United States (ineligible for a visa or green card).
-Some, but not all crimes result in inadmissibility.
+If you are applying for a U.S. immigrant visa or green card and you have a criminal record, be sure to have a thorough analysis of your criminal case history done before proceeding.
+The reason is to find out whether your crime makes you “inadmissible” to the United States (ineligible for a visa or green card).
+Many, but not all crimes result in inadmissibility.
+And if yours does too, it's best to know this in advance, so as to prepare whatever documents and arguments might convince U.S. immigration authorities to grant your case regardless.

 Which Crimes Make a Non-Citizen Inadmissible to the U.S.?

 U.S. immigration laws list a number of crimes that make a person "inadmissible," or ineligible for a green card.
-(See 8 U.S.C. § 1182.)
+(See the law on this at 8 U.S.C. § 1182.)
 The major ones include:

 • crimes of moral turpitude (CIMTs)